 - Check the latest BC Assessment value

-- Adjust slightly upward for future increases
+- Adjust slightly upward for the annual increase

 What Most Buyers Miss: